dylannevans/LiveJournal/README.md

 I'd love to hear your thoughts; feel free to comment via issues or discussions.

-Fork as you'd like, GPG.
+Fork as you'd like, Creative Commons BY-NC-SA.